RingCentral Coliseum

 Search for more Oakland hotels on Booking.com.

-A’s fans don’t usually come to RingCentral Coliseum in droves, but they sure know how to party — Oakland is one of very few places in Major League Baseball in which you’ll find tailgating before events on a regular basis in the parking lot.
+A’s fans don’t usually come to the Oakland Coliseum in droves, but they sure know how to party — Oakland is one of very few places in Major League Baseball in which you’ll find tailgating before events on a regular basis in the parking lot.

 If you’re looking outside the stadium grounds for pregame merriment, your choices are meager.
-There’s a Denny’s down the street and a shopping center on the other side of the freeway on Hegenberger that includes, among other things, an In-N-Out Burger, a Panda Express and a Chipotle.
+There’s a Denny’s down the street and a shopping center on the other side of the freeway on Hegenberger that includes a handful of major chain fast-food restaurants.

 And sometimes you’ll see vendors with mobile grills selling what’s known as a Danger Dog, aka a bacon-wrapped hot dog, along the BART pedestrian bridge.

-The A’s have done their best to increase the options for fans outside RingCentral Coliseum.
+The A’s have done their best to increase the options for fans outside the Oakland Coliseum.
 The plaza between the stadium and arena has been rebranded Championship Plaza and serves as a pregame meeting point.
 Fans will be able to find food trucks and live entertainment here.

-Note that if you’re coming from the BART station, you’ll have to walk all the way over the pedestrian bridge, which spans over the vast parking lot, and then around RingCentral Coliseum to the other side to reach Championship Plaza.
+Note that if you’re coming from the BART station, you’ll have to walk all the way over the pedestrian bridge, which spans over the vast parking lot, and then around the Oakland Coliseum to the other side to reach Championship Plaza.

 Search for more Oakland restaurants on Tripadvisor.

-RingCentral Coliseum tries to be a football stadium and tries to be a baseball stadium, yet compared to its peers is ill-fitted for both (which, frankly, was the case with most multipurpose stadiums built in the same era).
+The Oakland Coliseum tried to be a football stadium and tried to be a baseball stadium, yet compared to its peers was ill-fitted for both (which, frankly, was the case with most multipurpose stadiums built in the same era).

 The addition of Mount Davis, that portion of the stands that hovers over the rest of the stadium, may have been a slight boon to the Raiders when they returned from Los Angeles in 1995, but it sorely diminished the experience for A’s fans, who beforehand at least had the Oakland hills to look out to during breaks in the action.